velhodosaco/ya_HUD/README.txt

 -----------------------------------------------------------

-Big thanks to fog for letting me use his crosshairs! http://i.imgur.com/vJsoF2g.png To enable them go into /scripts/hudlayout.res
+Big thanks to fog for letting me use his crosshairs! http://i.imgur.com/vJsoF2g.png To enable them go into /scripts/hudlayout.res.
-And change visible to "1" under "fog's crosshair"
+There you'll have to change visible to "1" under "fog's crosshair".
+You can find more instructions there as well.
+These crosshairs flash red on hit, which can be customized/disabled.

 You can also enable Garm3n's crosshairs in that file.